obitran/JobCenter/README.md

 # JobCenter
-You can adjust the NPC creation location, Blu-ray discs, and add or remove professions in the config.
-This is a profession center script written based on the redesign interface.
+You can adjust the NPC creation location, Blu-ray discs, and add or remove professions in the config.lua This is a profession center script written based on the redesign interface.